-Brief: C-17 is a heavy-lift strategic transport capable of direct tactical delivery of all classes of military cargo.
-It is the US military's core airlift asset, capable of operating on small, austere airfields (3,500 ft by 90 ft) previously limited to C-130s.
-It is the only aircraft able to directly deliver or airdrop outsize cargo into a tactical environment and is the first military transport to feature full digital fly-by-wire control.
+Brief: C-17 is a heavy-lift, strategic transport capable of direct tactical delivery of all classes of military cargo.
+It is the U.S. military's core airlift asset, capable of operating on small, austere airfields (3,500 ft by 90 ft) previously limited to C-130s.
+It is the only aircraft able to directly deliver or airdrop outsize cargo into a tactical environment and it is the first military transport to feature full digital, fly-by-wire control.
 Boeing delivered the 223rd and final USAF aircraft on Sept.
 12, 2013, and the final international aircraft on Nov.
 29, 2015.
 Fleetwide Block 16 avionics and weather radar mods were completed in 2015, and all aircraft will be upgraded to Block 20 standard during depot maintenance.
 Block 20 retrofits include some 60 programs to bring early production aircraft to a common configuration.
-Ongoing mods include next generation Large Aircraft Infrared Countermeasures (LAIRCM) to combat the proliferation of man-portable air defenses, next generation CNS/GATM, Mode 5 IFF, dynamic retasking, and structural, safety, and sustainment mods.
+Ongoing mods include next-generation Large Aircraft Infrared Countermeasures (LAIRCM) to combat the proliferation of man-portable air defenses, next-generation CNS/GATM, Mode 5 IFF, dynamic retasking, and structural, safety, and sustainment mods.
 Priority upgrades include HUD replacement and airspace compliance mods to meet FAA's 2020 deadline.
-Development includes Fixed Installation Satellite Antenna (FISA) to enable high-bandwidth BLOS data/comms, a roll-on/roll-off C2 capsule (replacing the "Silver Bullet") for in-flight conferencing, and real time in cockpit (RTIC) air-to-ground comms to increase SA during airdrop and tactical ops.
-USAF is considering options to increase the C-17 fleet to meet operational demand, though production ceased in 2015.
-The North Carolina ANG received its first C-17s in April 2018, and AFRC's 911th AW is also currently transitioning to the C-17.
+Development includes Fixed Installation Satellite Antenna (FISA) to enable high-bandwidth BLOS data/comms and a roll-on/roll-off C2 capsule (replacing the "Silver Bullet") for in-flight conferencing.
+Though production ceased in 2015, USAF ferried the final aircraft to the Indian Air Force on Aug.
+22, 2019.
+AFRC's 911th AW at Pittsburgh Airport officially transitioned from the C-130 to the C-17 in 2019.